Xorlent/PoESP32-SNMP-Environmental-Monitor/SHT4X/Readme.md

 ![SHT4X Board Assembly](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/SHT4X/SHT4X%20Board%20Assembly.png)

 2. A 3D-printable M5Stack sensor module compatible case
-   - Print in PETG using .25mm layer height, .45mm extrusion width, 15% gyroid infill
+   - Print in PETG using a .4mm nozzle, .25mm layer height, .45mm extrusion width, 15% gyroid infill
    - Insert the assembled PC Board into the Bottom Shell
    - Using Weld-On #4 Cement, apply a small amount to the Top Shell barrels and the slots next to the connector opening
    - Assemble the shell halves, holding the top and bottom shells together for a few minutes